Queer Theory 101: Compulsory Heterosexuality

 As the points brought up in the essay are somewhat controversial, Rich is sure to point the reader in what she sees as the productive direction.
 She argues that historians need to be looking at how the institution of heterosexuality has been “organized and maintained” over time.
 For those of us who are not historians, Rich argues that the question of whether all heterosexual relationships are inherently “bad” is the wrong one to be asking.
 “Within the institution exist, of course, qualitative differences of experience; but the absence of choice remains the great unacknowledged reality, and in the absence of choice, women will remain dependent upon the chance or luck of particular relationships and will have no collective power to determine the meaning and place of sexuality in their lives,” Rich writes.

-The notion of choice in regard to sexuality is contentious today, especially because the so-called “born this way” schema has become the most widely-accepted framework of sexual orientation.
+The notion of choice in regard to sexuality is contentious today, especially because the so-called “born this way” schema has become the most widely accepted framework of sexual orientation.
 But Rich maintains that choices – or the lack thereof – are always a part of the equation when it comes to social organizing.
 Indeed, in the essay’s afterward, Rich broadly defines lesbians as those who “have made their primary erotic and emotional choices for women.”
 Thus, the point being made here is not that lesbianism is innate and heterosexuality is conscripted, but that women need to be allowed to make their own choices about sexuality and define for themselves what these choices mean to them.
 It’s not about deciding who to be attracted to, but rather deciding how and when to act and what those actions mean on a personal and a collective level.
 The notion of the collective is essential here, as institutions cannot be upended by individuals alone.

 What’s significant about Rich’s configuration is that it asks one to look inward and outward, as well as into the past.
 The idea of the lesbian continuum – which isn’t often brought up in conversations about compulsory heterosexuality – allows for a more expansive and less rigid understanding of solidarity among women, a connection that resists the conditions of compulsory heterosexuality.
 Rich asks us to look back into history to find examples of such resistance, while also staking a claim to lesbian existence today.
 Resisting compulsory heterosexuality can expand the possibilities of living for everyone.
 It’s a project of collective empowerment, which is far more extensive than individual thinking.